Chapter 3 : Half Timing, Half Luck

 “What is it about her?
 What is it about Monica?
 What does Declan see in Molly, what does Teddy seen in Rose?”
 Lysander studied his brother.
 Lorcan couldn’t seem to tear his eyes away from Lucy.

 “She shines, Lysander.”

-Where Lysander had always been a rowdy all around boy who loved quidditch and wooden swords, Lorcan had always been a dreamer, absorbed in his books.
+Where Lysander had always been a rowdy all around boy who loved Quidditch and wooden swords, Lorcan had always been a dreamer, absorbed in his books.
 When they played knights, Lysander wanted to fight the dragon and Lorcan wanted to save the princess.
-Lysander snuck out at night to meet Monica, Lorcan to stare gaze.
+Lysander snuck out at night to meet Monica, Lorcan to star gaze.
 While Lysander had always taken after their father, Lorcan took after his dreamy mother.